Which drugs have we found so far?

 What do people actually have?

-This summer, 30% of the drugs that our clients had were not what they expected.
+For the 2016/17 summer, 30% of the drugs that our clients had were not what they expected.
 This is very different from previous years.
 For the 2015/16 summer, 60% were not as expected and in the 2014/15 summer, 80% of drugs were not what people presumed them to be.

 Consistency with presumed content 2016/2017

-This summer, if a sample wasn’t MDMA, it was likely to be a cathinone (‘bath salts’).
+For the 2016/17 summer, if a sample wasn’t MDMA, it was likely to be a cathinone (‘bath salts’).
 We saw a wide range of these, with n-ethylpentylone, a new and unpredictable cathinone, the most common.
 Other identified cathinones included: methylone, mexedrone, 1-methylepentedrone, and pentedrone.
 Concerningly, we also found two distinct new cathinones that have not yet been identified and have not been found by other testing groups overseas.
 Cathinones are new substances, first appearing in NZ around 2010, and there is little information available about their risks.
 We also found cathinones mixed with other substances, potentially increasing the risk of harm.

 In previous years, up to half of what people thought was LSD was actually an NBOMe – a much more dangerous family of drugs.
 This summer, the amount of NBOMe was down to less than 10% of presumed LSD.